riskframe/ai-rmm/framework/manage-2.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 2.3
-## Manage 2.3: Procedures are followed to respond to and recover from a previously unknown risk when it is identified.
+> Procedures are followed to respond to and recover from a previously unknown risk when it is identified. [@playbook]

 ### Manage 2.3.1.
 Establish Incident Response Plan.